vrdlc/java---week2review/README.md

 ##Setup
 ######Clone the directory to your desktop.
-Open your terminal program and go into the "java-week1review" directory.
+Open your terminal program and go into the "java-week2review" directory.
 In your terminal, run Gradle, then go to http://localhost:4567 in your browser.
-Enter a word into the field, click the button, and have fun!
+Enter a word into the field and submit it.
+You will then have the chance to submit more words.
+When you decide to return to your Word List, click a word and you'll be able to add any definitions you like.
+Those definitions will be stored as long as you have your browser open.

 #Technologies Used